Snowshoe, 2026

 Statement on Torch:

-To engage with these concepts, I have borrowed the methods and language of historical press and documentary photography.
-Bright flash illuminates scenes in severe detail, and yet is totally artificial.
+I have borrowed the methods and language of historical press and documentary photography.
+A bright flash reveals every detail, and yet is totally artificial.
 It is a small fiction; a contrived way of seeing; a human engagement of the environment.
-Subject matter engages with this as well, often showing the environment as it is altered by human presence.
+Subject matter engages with this as well, often showing seemingly organic scenes that in reality could not exist without human interference.
+I also ask the viewer to wonder how their perceptions of the landscape are changed in the depth of night, and what this says about our role in the landscape.

 I work slow.
 I shoot medium and large formats with cameras never meant to leave a studio.
-I fill the pockets of an old army jacket with all my negative carriers, flashes, and lights.
+I fill the pockets of an old army jacket with all my film holders, flashes, and lights.
 My heavy tripod is slung across my back, and a workshop spotlight hangs off my belt.
 I move awkwardly, hands full and body encumbered.
 I am essentially stuck in one place once I set up a shot.
-For all of a couple minutes, I am at the mercy of the landscape.
+For a moment or so, I am at the mercy of the landscape.

-Sometimes, when it's time to make the exposure, I open the shutter and walk away to where I need the flash.
-For this moment, I am immersed in complete darkness, counting paces– I feel not like a photographer visiting the woods, but an inhabitant of the landscape, going about my business like a deer foraging.
-Then a blinding light explodes out of the hunk of plastic in my hand, and a few seconds later I return to my stuff.
+Sometimes, when it's time to make the exposure, I open the shutter and walk away to fire the flash.
+I am then immersed in complete darkness, counting paces– I briefly become an ordinary inhabitant of the landscape, going about my business like a deer foraging.
+Then a blinding light explodes out of the hunk of plastic in my hand, and a few seconds later I return to my pile of stuff.

-The name Torch is meant to evoke the literal handheld object of fire and light, man’s first tool to isolate from the nighttime.
-For a fleeting moment, the camera’s flash recalls this light, held close to the viewer's eyeline.
-It illuminates what is close and lets what is far fade.
-It creates a drama - trees and foliage assume roles like thespians against a black velvet curtain; presented especially for human eyes.
+The name Torch evokes the literal handheld object of fire and light, man’s first tool to liberate himself from the darkness.
+For an instant, the camera’s flash recalls this light.
+It illuminates the foreground and fades into the night.
+It creates a drama - trees and foliage assume roles like actors against a black velvet curtain; presented especially for human eyes.
 Impressions of the landscape taken for human consumption.